NoziphoNdebele/Women_and_girl-s_safety/README.md

 ## 3. Packages <a class="anchor" id="packages"></a>

 To carry out all the objectives for this repo, the following necessary dependencies were loaded:

-+ `Pandas 2.2.2` and `Numpy 1.26`
-+ `Matplotlib 3.8.4`
-+ `Seaborn 0.12.2`
-+ `Nltk 3.8.1`
-+ `IPython 8.20.0`
-+ `IPython Sql 0.3.9`
-+ `Python 3.11.8`
-+ `Pymysql 1.0.2`
-+ `ML Flow 2.14.1`
+### Streamlit app dependencies:
+- `streamlit` - For building the interactive web application.
+- `pickle-mixin` - For working with pickled objects.
+- `bcrypt` - For securely handling password encryption and authentication.
+- `os-sys` - Provides access to miscellaneous operating system interfaces.

+### Notebook dependencies:
+- `pandas` - For data manipulation and analysis.
+- `numpy` - For numerical computations.
+- `matplotlib` - For data visualization and plotting.
+- `seaborn` - For statistical data visualization.
+- `plotly` - For interactive plots and data visualizations.
+- `scikit-learn` - For machine learning algorithms and model evaluation.
+- `xgboost` - For gradient boosting-based machine learning models.
+- `joblib` - For saving and loading models.
+- `statsmodels` - For statistical analysis and modeling.
+- `mlflow` - For tracking experiments and managing machine learning models.

+### Python environment:
+- `Python 3.11.8` - The Python version used in this environment.

 ## 4. Environment <a class="anchor" id="environment"></a>

 Use the Anaconda programme to create the environment.
 Click on the plus icon at the bottom of the Anaconda environments pane.
-Select All on the drop down menu to select the packages needed to run this report.Select the following packages one by one from the drop down menu: numpy version 1.20.4, pandas version 2.2.2, seaborn version 0.13.2 & matplotlib version 3.8.4,nltk version 3.8.1,ipython version 8.20.0,ipython sql version 0.3.9, python version 3.11.8,pymysql version 1.0.2 & ML Flow version 2.14.1.
+Select All on the drop down menu to select the packages needed to run this report.
 After selecting the tick boxes - click on apply.
 Then right click on the play button and scroll down to open in Jupyter notebook to install this report.

 ### Create the new evironment - you only need to do this once